Brett-Tanner/Journal/2024/May_24.md

     - [] Maybe install SolidQueue and use it for emails
     - [] Maybe finish the invoice calc rewrite if I have extra time
     - [] Refactor the Event#show page and move it to Invoice#new
+- [] Need to add event summary stats to the charts

 ##### Testing